szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 **Component 120:** Make conjured magical weapons grant 2 APR by default

 The problem with these spells is that they promise power, but your little sickly wizard is not a very good fighter at all.
 I think this promise should be more serious, and therefore, by default, all these weapons grant 2 APR by default if the caster has no fighter levels.
-Otherwise they grant 1.5 APR.
+Otherwise, they grant 1.5 APR.

 **Component 443:** Make "Symbol, X" spells slightly more powerful and rebalance the enemy versions